Sheikhizadeh/ACE/README.md

 To run ACE:

-  ace N InputFile(s)
+  ace G InputFile(s)

-where InputFile(s) can be either a FASTA or FASTQ file and N is the estimated genome length (in bp).
+where InputFile(s) can be either a FASTA or FASTQ file and G is the estimated genome length (in bp).
 ACE produces file(s) with .corrected extension.

 (C) 2014, Siavash Sheikhizadeh